 Canada’s new impaired driving laws – which went into effect on December 18, 2018 – have big implications for those convicted of impaired driving crimes.
 Under the new laws:

 - Driving under the influence of alcohol or drugs is now classified as a serious crime on par with offenses like drug trafficking, aggravated sexual assault, and murder.

 - In addition to DUI / OVI offenses, Canada also places lesser “reduced” DUI offenses like DWAI, wet reckless, and reckless driving in the same category of serious offenses.

 - Maximum penalty terms for DUI were extended from 5 to 10 years.
 In Canada, it doesn’t matter if you cause an accident, injury, or death while impaired.
 Simply being behind the wheel of a motor vehicle while under the influence is enough to subject motorists to severe penalties.

 - Under the new law, Canadian law enforcement can administer roadside breathalyzer tests to any driver at will.
 They no longer need to have reasonable suspicion that a motorist may be under the influence.
-Police are not able to administer random saliva tests which determine the presence of certain drugs however.
+Police are not able to administer random saliva tests that determine the presence of certain drugs, however.